04 August 2020

 Initially, API Gateway supported only RESTful APIs, however at the end of 2018, AWS added support for WebSocket communication.
 At the same time, they made it possible to use AWS Lambda for real-time apps.

-- $connect – the route responsible for connection initialization
+- $connect – the route key responsible for connection initialization.

-- $disconnect – the route called when the client or the server disconnects from API
+- $disconnect – the custom route called when the connected clients or server disconnect from API.

 - $default – the route used as the message default handler.